iapyeh/GGeditor/docs/ApiDoc.rst

 3. Done
 ~~~~~~~

-Commit the conf.py and the apidocsample.rst, then that's done.
+Commit the conf.py and the apidocsample.rst (suppose the backend/apidocsample.py has committed already), then that's done.
 You can see the api document at the RTD by this URL:

 http://<project-name>.readthedocs.io/en/latest/<rst-filename>.html, in this demo case, it is http://ggeditor.readthedocs.io/en/latest/apidocsample.html